walkabilly/promotion_tenure/teaching.md

 #### Research Training

 > Dear Dr. Fuller,
 > I hope you are doing well.
 I just wanted to let you know how impactful your work with me during my honours thesis has been.
 I recently got a job as a research assistant where I am writing the literature review for my university’s dean of education.
 I will be attending a conference in China next year for it.
 Also, I am going to China for 3 months to do my own research project with a MITACS grant.
-I wanted to thank you from the bottom of my heart for helping me get these opportunities indirectly, and more importantly inspiring me to do down the research route.
+I wanted to thank you from the bottom of my heart for helping me get these opportunities indirectly, and more importantly inspiring me to go down the research route.
 I hope Newfoundland is treating you well and I want you to know how grateful I am.
 > Thanks
 > Sydney Hector

 ## <span style="color:#81112c">Feedback from Students</span>

-I have included CEQ results for all course for which they were available.
+The course evaluation questionnaire is Memorial Universities standardized course evaluation questionnaire.
+I include the CEQ for all of my course where they are availble.
 Some courses had too few responses and results were not made available.

-**Courses taught**

-- HKR 3400 Winter 2018: See Appendix T_1 for evaluations
-- HKR 6130 Fall 2017 and Winter 2017: See Appendix T_2 for evaluations
-- HKR 6130 Fall 2017: See Appendix T_3 for evaluations

 #### <span style="color:#81112c">Course Evaluations</span>